JacobEckroth/BetterChess/README.md

 # BetterChess

+## Special Thanks
+Thank you to Github User [nagayev](https://github.com/nagayev) for assisting with the build instructions regarding CMAKE as well as some refactoring.

 ## About

 This is a chess program that I created in the spring of 2021.
 I have attempted to make chess many times, and this is my final version (at least for now as of june 2021).